j4k0xb/krunkscript-pwn/README.md

 POST [/api/convert](https://krunkscript-deobfuscator.netlify.app/api/convert)

-The body has to contain the js client script of a hosted game (usually starts with `"use strict";`)
+The body has to contain the js client script of a hosted map (usually starts with `"use strict";`)

 See [here](./script.user.js) for an example.